HaydenFennell/EMBRIO-modeling-course/docs/source/module3_implementation.rst

 * How much confidence should we have in our estimated parameter values (uncertainty quantification)?
 * How good is the model for making predictions (validity)?

-"Fitting" a model means adjusting parameters until its behavior matches(?) known experimental data.
-A model predicts a set of metrics based on experimentally measurable variables of behaviors from a set of experimentally controllable (or naturally varying, or inferable) parameters and a model structure
+"Fitting" a model means adjusting parameters until its behavior matches known experimental data as closely as possible.
+A model predicts a set of metrics based on experimentally measurable variables of behaviors from a set of experimentally controllable (or naturally varying, or inferable) parameters and a model structure.

 .. image:: images/module3_files/modelFramework.png

+If our model inputs and outputs closely match example data from real-world observations, we can generally conclude that the model accurately represents reality for these conditions.
+An important thing to keep in mind, however, is that accuracy of a model under one set of conditions does not necessarily guarantee accuracy under other sets of conditions, especially if the differences are large.
+We will discuss this concept of the "bounds" of a model's accuracy more in Module 5 when we discuss validity.
+For now, we want to focus on the process of finding parameters that provide a good fit with known results.

 Classical optimization assumes we know the model structure but don’t know the parameters, but in biology we often don’t know the model structure.
 In many cases, we may need to use ensembles of models.
 For now, we will just focus on single models with single parameter sets.